 Canon G7X II + Fantasea Bundle

-The newest addition to the Fantasea compact housing collection and a very fine choice for Canon’s new high-end compact.
-Many has been said about this excellent camera, released by Canon as a direct competitor for the RX100 III.
+Many has been said about this excellent camera, released originally by Canon as a direct competitor for the RX100 III.
+It still remains one of the top choices among underwater compacts.
 One thing is for sure – you can’t go wrong with this one!

-One of the most exciting bundles available!
-The Olympus Tough TG-4 is a spectacular piece of engineering, including a surprising amount of fun features and capabilities.
-This bundle includes the PT-056 housing allowing you to dive up to 45m with this excellent camera.
-Finally RAW Format is supported!
+One of the most exciting and popular bundles available!
+The Olympus Tough TG-6 is a spectacular piece of engineering, including a surprising amount of fun features and capabilities.
+This bundle includes the PT-059 housing allowing you to dive up to 45m with this excellent camera.
+Just like its predecessor, the TG-5, RAW Format is supported!

-This PT-056 Olympus housing will allow you to take your TG-4 deeper to 45m / 148 feet, while still maintaining full control over your camera.
+This PT-059 Olympus housing will allow you to take your TG-6 deeper to 45m / 148 feet, while still maintaining full control over your camera.

 I know that you are a photographer, and I know that you have been shooting with DSLR’s forever, but when starting out with underwater photography, know that there are other options out there, which are much more affordable.
 If you really are as good a photographer as you say you are, then you know that it’s not the camera, but the person behind it!
 Award winning photos with compacts are entirely possible!
 Just like anything else, it’s all about knowing your tools and getting plenty of practice.